supki/xml-html-conduit-lens/README.md

 <root baz="xyzzy"/>
 ```

-More complex attribute traversals are also possible:
+More complex attribute traversals are also possible.
+The following example illustrates
+nodes filtering by the values of their attributes:

 ```haskell
 >>> let subtag name attr = _NodeElement._Element # (name, Data.Map.singleton "foo" attr, [])